Last updated Jan 13 2020

 What it's good for: experts mentioned Hotjar as a great tool for analyzing users’ onsite behavior, finding exit points, and pinpointing areas that need improvement.
 One expert said that Hotjar is key for “watching heatmaps of site visitor behavior,” and another uses it to understand “entry points for a product flow.”

-PS: If you want to find out more of what people say about Hotjar, we’ve collected over 120 Hotjar reviews into one piece.
+PS: if you want to find out more of what people say about us, we’ve collected over 120 Hotjar reviews into one piece.

-What it is: a tool that helps you create testing scenarios and watch real-life users engage with your site.
+What it is: UserTesting is a tool that helps you create testing scenarios and watch real-life users engage with your site.

 What it’s good for: running remote, moderated usability testing.
 The results can be used to improve your site’s functionality and effectiveness.
 One survey respondent explained: “We run tests on new homepage and landing page designs to make sure the intent of the page is recognizable before launching it.”